 Experience it on Alcatraz Cruises, the only authorized concessionaire for ferrying passengers to the island.
 It’s a 15-minute ferry ride to Alcatraz, and visitors can stay until the last ferry.

 An audio tour is available in 11 languages that covers the island's history and features voices of former inmates sharing their stories.
-However, visitors often are surprised by the rest of the island's history, including the 19-month Native American occupation of Alcatraz from 1969-71, says Michael Badolato, Alcatraz Cruises’ sales and marketing coordinator.
+However, visitors often are surprised by the rest of the island's history, including the 19-month Native American occupation of Alcatraz from 1969-71, says Michael Badolato, Alcatraz Cruises’ program administrator.
 Today, it is a national park site.